Denver weather: Pinpoint Weather Alert Day for freeze warning

 Weather tonight: First freeze

-A freeze warning starts at midnight for the front range and eastern plains, lasting until 9 a.m.
-Saturday morning.
+A freeze warning starts at midnight for the Front Range and Eastern Plains, lasting until 9 a.m.
+Saturday.

 While most in the metro won’t see a hard freeze, it’s a good time to start thinking about blowing out sprinklers for the season.